Rick45/quick-arr-Stack/README.md

 This must come up with some safety features:

 Configuration is explained on the [project page](https://github.com/dperson/openvpn-client), you can follow it.
-However it is not that easy depending on your VPN server settings.
+However, it is not that easy depending on your VPN server settings.
 I'm using a purevpn.com VPN, so here is how I set it up.